goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/1-intro/_index.md

 Ansible Tower has already been installed and licensed for you, the web UI will be reachable over HTTP/HTTPS.
 {{% /notice %}}

+{{% notice info %}}
+Wherever you see the placeholder **MYSECRETPWD** in the following pages, use instead the specific password provided to you.
+In general, whenever you need a password, even without the placeholder explicitly written, it's the same one.
+{{% /notice %}}

 As you can see the lab environment is pretty extensive.
 You basically
 have: